eliaschikwanda/piilearn-frontend/README.md

-# PiiLearn-backend
+# PiiLearn-web-frontend
 ***
 ## Overview
 ***
-This is the new backend of the project piilearn.
+This is the new frontend of the project piilearn.
 A better approach compared with the first version ([backend implemented using Django(Python)](https://github.com/eliaschikwanda/pi-learn-1.0)).

 ## Features